-I wrote about Hypothesis testing techniques for data that don't fit to any distribution which is called distribution-free or non-parametric.
-As this is a very useful technique I give u an example of Kruskal-wallis one-way Analysis of Variance by Ranks. it might help u to organize your QC plans:
+I wrote about Hypothesis Testing techniques for data that don't fit any distribution which is called distribution-free or non-parametric.
+As this is a very useful technique I give you an example of Kruskal-wallis one-way Analysis of Variance by Ranks. it might help you to organize your QC plans:

-Suppose u have 3 machines in a workshop, producing the same part.
-You are concerned with the process consistency and wanna know whether or not the machines produce the part with the same specification.
+Suppose you have 3 machines in a workshop, producing the same part.
+You are concerned with the process consistency and want to know whether or not the machines produce the part with the same specification.
 As this is a mass-production, it's definitely not economic to check every single piece and also it's very time-consuming.
-The other thing is u r not sure if your process fits normal distribution and may think it's a non-normal one.
+The other thing is you are not sure if your process fits normal distribution and may think it's a non-normal one.
 Therefore what u do is u take small samples from each machine and formulate null and alternative hypothesis.
 Here r the samples from each machine and hypothesis:

 the next step is to code the samples and rank them as follows: